JonathanKSullivan/Classic-Arcade-Game-Clone/README.md

 # Front-End-Classic-Arcade-Game-Clone
-This is the third project in the Udacity Frontend Nanodegree Program
+Adapted remake of the classic frogger game given assets and game loop engine from Udacity.
+This is the third project in the Udacity Frontend Nanodegree Program.
+##In Progress